SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

 [<img src="./images/IAS_SetupIAS.png" width="400" />](./images/IAS_SetupIAS.png?raw=true)

 > **Important** - If you're missing this service or service plan, please make sure to add it to your subaccount entitlements.
-While the **default (Application)** service plan will create a new SAP IAS tenant, the **application** service plan will create a new application registration in an SAP IAS tenant configured as a trusted IdP to the respective subaccount.
+While the **default (Application)** service plan will create a new SAP IAS tenant, the **application** service plan will create a new application registration in an SAP IAS tenant configured as a trusted IdP to the respective subaccount.<br>
 > [<img src="./images/IAS_EntConfig.png" width="400" />](./images/IAS_EntConfig.png?raw=true)